 Operating expenditure for this Water Plan has been forecast in the table below.
-Estimates have been made for 2007/2008 and the balance of the 2006/2007 operating expenditure, which includes the increase in cost to extract and treat the bushfire affected Mitchell River water.
+Estimates have been made for 2007/2008 operating expenditure, which includes the increase in cost to extract and treat the bushfire affected Mitchell River water.
 Significant increases in the cost of treating this water to drinking standard, combined with added expense of sourcing alternative water from bores, is reflected in both operating and capital expenditures.